 Scotland has a Child Health Programme which differs somewhat from the Healthy Child Wales Programme.

-Northern Ireland statistics on public health are available from the Northern Ireland Public Health Agency and demography statistics from the Northern Ireland Statistics & Research Agency (NISRA).
+Northern Ireland statistics on public health are available from the Northern Ireland Public Health Agency.

 Well-being of Future Generations Act (WFG)